juliealevy/bbg-education-java/README.md

   -   added refresh token
 - Added more entities and attached a schema diagram
 - HAL/HATEOS responses
   - trying out Spring Boot Hateos EntityModel and EntityCollection
-    - auth and program done
   - building discoverable links with templated hrefs using application context request method handlers
-    - auth and program done (response json below)
+  - see api json below
 - Added command-based validation in a pipeline middleware.
-  -   implemented for CreateProgram
-  -   implemented for ProgramUpdate
+  -   implemented for create and update command handlers
 - Added logging
   - Initial logging config, a few examples.  (in progress)
   - Added request/response logging with sensitive data scrubbing